US, states crack down on scams bilking desperate Americans

 “There are people out there whose job it is to steal your money,” Maryland Attorney General Brian Frosh said on the conference call.

-He said his office is seeing growimers are urged to tap friends, family, and church and ethnic-community members for money in addition to their own payment.
+He said his office is seeing growing numbers of cases involving affinity fraud, a form of pyramid scheme in which consumers are urged to tap friends, family, and church or ethnic-community members for money in addition to their own payment.
 A scam promoting investments in bitcoin was among them, Frosh said.
-His office also has brought several cases against sellers of phony franchises.ng numbers of cases involving affinity fraud, a form of pyramid scheme in which consumers are urged to tap friends, family, and church and ethnic-community members for money in addition to their own payment.
-A scam promoting investments in bitcoin was among them, Frosh said.
 His office also has brought several cases against sellers of phony franchises.

+In addition to Maryland, the states participating in the sweep are Arizona, Arkansas, California, Florida, Indiana, New Hampshire, Oregon and Pennsylvania.